diagrammatics/fe/README.md

 * Simple mark and sweep garbage collector
 * Easy to use C API
 * Portable ANSI C — works on 32 and 64bit
-* Concise — less than 800 sloc
+* Aims for concise implementation

 ---